roman-coussement/roman-coussement.github.io/README.md

-# Quantitative Portfolio (Statistics, Data Science, Econometrics, Finance)
+# Quantitative Portfolio (Statistics, Mathematics, Data Science, Econometrics, and Finance)
 This repository is made up of a collection of projects produced either as part of my undergraduate degree or through self-study.
 It's made up primarily of iPython Notebooks, but also contains some R scripts, RMarkdown files, and other files relating to the given work (e.g. datasets, PDF files, an so on).
 </br>
 </br>